Itken jos mua huvittaa by Maustetytöt - English lyrics translation

 “I’ll cry if I’m amused” is not an accurate translation.
 But these meanings add a note of cheekiness beyond “want.”
 An example from lilli m: “Teen vain sitä mikä minua huvittaa” -> “I only do what pleases me.”

 Arguably, these undertones of pleasure and amusement help explain the album cover.
-As explained in the prior note, this line has roots in a sticker, which has roots in an American song, but clearly the meaning of this last part of it ("if I want to") changed after a lyric became a meme and traveled across a lot of time and space to become a song in Finland in 2026.
+As explained in a prior note, this line has roots in a sticker, which has roots in an American song, but clearly the meaning of this last part of it (“if I want to”) changed after a lyric became a meme and traveled across a lot of time and space to become a song in Finland in 2026.

 Corrections